timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 ## Visualize geospatial data

-Grafana includes a WorldMap visualization so you can see geospatial data overlaid on a map.
+Grafana includes a Geomap panel so you can see geospatial data overlaid on a map.
 This can be helpful to understand how data changes based on its location.